EPUB Validation Quick Check

 What is the minimum pre-upload QA for EPUB?

-Run validator checks, click every TOC link, and test the same file in at least two reading environments.
+Run validation, click every TOC link, and test the same file in at least two reading environments.

 Can I treat metadata warnings as optional if reading looks fine?

-No. Metadata defects can hurt distributor ingestion and storefront quality even when text rendering appears normal.
+No. Metadata defects can still hurt distributor ingestion and storefront quality even when text rendering looks normal.

 Why avoid direct EPUB package edits?